xe-nvdk/mbox-to-eml/README.md

 After wasting about an hour trying to make those tools work, I realized how ridiculous the process was.
 Instead, I opened Apple Mail, exported the inbox, and got an .mbox file.
 But then came another problem: Zoho Mail requires emails in .eml format.

-That's where this script comes in—it extracts your emails from an .mbox file and saves them as .eml files, which you can zip and upload to Zoho Mail.
+That's where this script comes in it extracts your emails from an .mbox file and saves them as .eml files, which you can zip and upload to Zoho Mail.

 Usage
 ```bash